Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ![manual_radar_modes](../img/manual_radar_modes.jpg)

-Used for long distance acquisition of airborne targets, RDR Mode can be used at any range, with the capability to lockon to a target removed in the 100 and 200 mile ranges.
-Detection and acquisiton of airborne targets with the APQ-120 follow a general outline: the pilot positions the aircaft in the general direction of the intended search, with the WSO defining the azimuth width (wide/120 degrees or narrow/45 degrees) as required.
+Used for long distance acquisition of airborne targets, RDR Mode can be used at any range, with the capability to lock-on to a target removed in the 100 and 200 mile ranges.
+Detection and acquisition of airborne targets with the APQ-120 follow a general outline: the pilot positions the aircraft in the general direction of the intended search, with the WSO defining the azimuth width (wide/120 degrees or narrow/45 degrees) as required.
 The WSO then sets the antenna elevation to cover the desired altitude, selecting 1 or 2 BAR scan paths to define overall scan height, and adjusts the receiver gain controls for best resolution.
-Further adjustment can be peformed depending on target altitude or weather conditions by adjusting the antenna polarity, from the default LIN (Linear) transmission to CIR 1 or 2 (Circular) for better performance in such situations.
+Further adjustment can be performed depending on target altitude or weather conditions by adjusting the antenna polarity, from the default LIN (Linear) transmission to CIR 1 or 2 (Circular) for better performance in such situations.

 Once a contact of interest is detected on the scope, the WSO brackets the target with the acquisition symbol using the antenna hand controller, then selects and holds full action.
 The range strobe will appear, and should be aligned directly over the target.
-If the WSO has selected the AUTO TRACK mode, the radar will take over and perform the velocity gate tracking to complete the lockon;
+If the WSO has selected the AUTO TRACK mode, the radar will take over and perform the velocity gate tracking to complete the lock-on;
 if MANUAL has been selected, the WSO will use the MAN Vc control knob to define the closure direction and rate compared to the return, bringing the range strobe as close as possible to the return, in-range (closer to the Fighter).
 Once the Vc is matched, the WSO selects half-action and